Donate to WWF's Australian Wildlife and Nature Recovery Fund

 • Habitat restoration for people and nature - including restoring forests and damaged wildlife habitat, stopping deforestation, including cultivating habitat connectivity, core habitat and Indigenous and rural fire management.

 • Future-proofing Australia - including driving innovative solutions to help mitigate climate change, driving climate preparedness, species adaptation and long-term wildlife and nature conservation efforts towards securing Australia’s natural resources for people and nature.

 You can help WWF-Australia deploy emergency funds to care for our injured wildlife and when the fires clear, help restore the forest homes our koalas, kangaroos and other animals have lost.
 See how your donation will make a difference.

 GIVE ONCE GIVE MONTHLY

-When the fires clear, help us restore homes for koalas.
+When the fires clear, help us restore homes for koalas and other animals.